juju/docs/src/en/controllers-backup.md

 tar -cpzf juju-client-$(date "+%Y%m%d-%H%M%S").tar.gz .local/share/juju
 ```

-This command datestamps the created file for easy identification, you may of
+This command datestamps the created file for easy identification.
+You may, of
 course, call it what you wish.

 !!!
 Note: As mentioned previously, the files in this backup include the keys